Information for all students

 For returning/senior students

 Returning students will be assigned on a first come, first served basis provided they have submitted an application, the application fee and have a disciplinary record that does not preclude them from living in a residence environment.
-Students wishing to live in Brock Suites must be graduate or upper year students.
+Students wishing to live in Brock Suites must be graduate or senior students.
 Brock Suites will also be assigned on a first come, first served basis.
-Please see the Brock Suites website for complete details on those options.

-Students who apply and submit their $600-application fee before Jan.
-31, 2017 (excluding applicants to Brock Suites) have the opportunity to pick their own room from available room stock provided they have not been involved in any behaviour that would preclude them from living in residence.
-These guaranteed students will receive their first choice of residence and room in the assignment process.
+For the 2018-19 academic year, students who apply and submit their $600-application fee before Jan.
+31, 2018 (excluding applicants to Brock Suites) have the opportunity to pick their own room from available room stock provided they have not been involved in any behaviour that would preclude them from living in residence.
+These guaranteed students will receive their first choice of residence in the assignment process.

 Once we have made offers to all students guaranteed a bed, remaining beds will be offered to other students, including returning students, Faculty of Education and graduate students on a first come, first served basis.
 Students in their first year from out of province are guaranteed a bed, but this is only in their first year.
 If you are returning after your first year, please note that for the purposes of residence assignment, you will be identified as a returning student, even if you live out of province.

 Co-op students who want to live in residence for only one term are encouraged to partner with another co-op student who will occupy the same room for the other term.
 Co-op students who form a partnership will each be charged for only one term so long as the student wishing to live in residence in the Winter term pays the $600-application fee by the summer deadline date.
 In order for this arrangement to happen, both students must commit to it no later than Move-In Day (Sunday, Sept.
-3, 2017).
-Students who are in coop who are unable to find a partner are still encouraged to apply and indicate that they are looking for a coop pair and we will do our best to find a match.
+2, 2018).

 Please note the dates Brock residences are open are in line with the undergraduate term dates, which are set out in detail in the Residence Agreement.
 Students registered in the Faculty of Education’s Pre-Service Education program and/or Graduate Studies will likely find the dates of their terms are different.
 They should be aware that they cannot stay beyond the published dates that residences are open.
 In the Spring and Summer terms, Conference Services offers some accommodation to students.
 More information is available on their website.
 It is only in exceptional circumstances that students registered in the Faculty of Education’s Pre-Service Education program and/or Graduate Studies will be assigned anywhere other than Quarry View or Gateway Suites.